-The 8 Rules of Dividend Investing clarify the process of selecting high-quality dividend growth stocks so you know exactly what and when to buy and sell.
+Sure Dividend uses the 8 Rules of Dividend Investing to clarify the process of selecting high quality dividend growth stocks so you know exactly what and when to buy and sell.
+The 8 Rules show why dividend growth investing has been so effective, both through historical evidence and through the financial wisdom of some of the greatest investors of the last 100 years.

 - Each rule is quantifiable and actionable

-- Each rule is academically tested and has historically improved long-term returns
+- Each rule is academically tested and has historically improved long-term results.

 Rules 1 to 5: What to Buy